 To date, the Government of Canada has not seen any evidence of similar pulmonary illnesses occurring in Canada.
 Health Canada and the Public Health Agency of Canada are in close contact with the US FDA and the US CDC to better understand their investigation into the cause of the illnesses.

 The Public Health Agency of Canada has alerted provincial and territorial public health officials and asked them to report possible incidents of pulmonary illness associated with vaping in their jurisdictions.
 The Government of Canada is monitoring all available data sources for indications of similar issues in Canada, and will take action, as appropriate, to protect the health and safety of Canadians.

-It is important for Canadians to know that vaping does have health risks and that the potential short and long-term effects of vaping remain unknown.
+Vaping is not without risk, and the potential long-term effects of vaping remain unknown.
 Non-smokers, people who are pregnant and young people should not vape.

-Canadians are reminded that the purchase of vaping products outside the legal market are not subject to any controls or oversight and may pose additional risks to health and safety.
+Canadians are reminded that the purchase of vaping products outside the legal market may create additional risk as these products are unregulated and potentially unsafe, and thereby pose a risk to health and safety.

 Health care professionals are reminded to always ask patients, as part of their general history, whether they use drugs from any source, whether legal or illegal.
-When patients present with respiratory symptoms, especially if the cause is unclear, health care professionals should ask about the use of vaping products, including electronic cigarette (e-cigarette) products, such as devices, liquids, refill pods and/or cartridges.
+When patients present with respiratory symptoms, especially if the cause is unclear, health care professionals should ask about the use of electronic cigarette (e-cigarette) products—such as devices, liquids, refill pods and/or cartridges—for vaping.